forwinder15/learndiesels/content/posts/2020-02-19--the-best-sockets-for-professional-mechanics/index.md

 Best tools for the money?
 The survey says SK!
 SK has been around a long time and they have hung around for a reason.
 Their stuff lasts!

-Don't believe ask around your shop or buddies and just see how many guys have them.
-They are very popular and are made with a pro in mind.
+Don't believe me?
+Ask around your shop or buddies and see just how many guys have them.
+They are very popular and are made with a pro mechanic in mind.
 I would not recommend their ratchet but their sockets are great.

 ![sk1](sk-.jpg)